malisarsil/PyNanoSpacing/README.md

 ✅ An interactive workflow with real-time strain visualization.

 ## Documentation & Video Guide
-📹 An instructional video guide are included in the repository for reference.
+📹 An instructional video guide is included in the repository for reference.
+You can find the documentation and video guide here (https://github.com/malisarsil/PyNanoSpacing/blob/main/instruction_video.mp4).